boytchev/mannequin.js/README.md

 * `figure.torso.tilt ( angle )`
 * `figure.torso.tilt ( angle, direction )`

 Although the **neck** is a separate part of the body, it is not controlled individually.
 Instead, a part of the head motion is distributed over the neck.
-Similarily, the **pelvis** is not controlled individually.
+Similarly, the **pelvis** is not controlled individually.
 Instead, the whole body is controlled by bending, turning and tilting.

 ### Upper limbs